Clover83/GamificationOfEvacuationDrills/README.md

 For more in depth implementation instructions, see the APIKeys class.

 #### Creating the file
-The variables in creds.json should follow the naming fo the fields in the APIKeys class.
+The variables in creds.json should follow the naming of the fields in the APIKeys class.
 The most up to date version should look like this:
 ```json
 {
 	"googleMaps":"[REPLACE WITH YOUR KEY]",